Ralph Johns

 The other is the Info itself.
 This in fact means the Profile the person has entered On line at AIM.

-New. iChat 4 has a place fro you to create or Edit your in the IChat Menu
+iChat 4 has a place for you to create or Edit your own in the iChat Menu

 You can also enter your own Notes on a person.

-The small text at the bottom of the Notes pane tells you what capabilities your Buddy has.
+The small text near the bottom but before Your Notes tells you what capabilities your Buddy has.

 Information Block